damasceno-dev/myRecipeBook-Backend/README.md

 After the project is online, every push will push this new image to Amazon ECR, and its going to be automatically used by the Amazon App Runner to put the last image online

+## Contributing

+1. Fork the repository
+2. Create your feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a new Pull Request
 <!-- Badges -->
 [badge-dot-net]: https://img.shields.io/badge/.NET-512BD4?logo=dotnet&logoColor=fff&style=for-the-badge
 [badge-csharp]: https://img.shields.io/badge/c%23-%23239120.svg?style=for-the-badge&logo=csharp&logoColor=white